 Think you have a lemon, click here to fill out a 30 second form.

-The lemon law protects consumers who purchase or lease a vehicle for personal, family or household reasons.
-The law further protects anyone to whom the vehicle is transferred for the same purposes during the lemon law rights period, and anyone else entitled by the warranty to enforce its obligations.
+The law further protects anyone to whom the motor vehicle is transferred for the same purposes during the lemon law rights period and anyone else entitled by the warranty to enforce its obligations.
 The law defines the “lemon law rights period” as 24 months following the vehicle’s original delivery to the consumer.

 The lemon law covers “nonconformities,” defined as any specific defect or condition or combination thereof that substantially impairs the use, market value or safety of the vehicle.
 The defect and condition must also render the vehicle nonconforming to the warranty.